 Plan members who began participating on, or after, January 2014, were required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 Members in the plan contribute a set percentage of their salary each month to their own account.
 Plan members contribute 5% of wages to their own account for non-hazardous job classifications and 8% of wages to their own account for hazardous job classifications.
 Plan members also contribute 1% to the health insurance fund.
 The employer contribution rate is set annually by the Board based on an actuarial valuation.
 The employer contributes a set percentage of each members' salary.
-Each member's account is credited with a 4% employer pay credit for non-hazardous members, and a 7.5% pay credit for hazardous members.
+Each member's account is credited with a 4% employer pay credit for non-hazardous members.
 The employer pay credit represents a portion of the employer contribution.
-For the year ended June 30, 2021, the City contributed \$229,439 or 100% of the required contribution for non-hazardous job classifications
+For the year ended June 30, 2023, the City contributed \$305,137 or 100% of the required contribution for non-hazardous job classifications.